 Animals and insects while camping

-Well… it is Australia, everything here is a potential danger.
-What is important to know:
+Speaking about animals.
+Well… it is Australia.
+Everything here is a potential danger.
+But what is important to remember:

-- Close your tent or caravan – Never leave a tent open (even for a short period of time), crazy painful ant bite or hairy legs of a hunter spider on our face at night have told us it’s not a good idea.
+- Always make sure to close your tent or caravan – Never leave a tent open (even for a short period of time), crazy painful ant bite or hairy legs of a hunter spider on our face at night have told us it’s not a good idea.

-- Snakes – can be spotted especially when hiking early in the morning.
-It is better to assume that most of them are really dangerous.
-Pythons should be fine but don’t leave your small dog with them for too long.
-When spotted, snakes move back or stay still (black red belly) but that’s not always the case.
-I wear long walking shoes and do not allow my daughter to walk in front of me.
-We always had a rule while hiking Nell was always walking in the middle.
+- Snakes – can be spotted, especially when hiking early in the morning.
+It is better to assume that most of them are dangerous.
+Pythons should be fine, but don’t leave your small dog with them for too long.
+When spotted, snakes may move back or stay still, but that’s not always the case.
+I for example wear long walking shoes and do not allow my daughter to walk in front of me.
+We have a rule while hiking that Nell walks in the middle.

-- Australian mosquitoes – There are around 300 species of them found in AU.
-I think I meet all of them in person.
-My worst encounter so far was definitely Kakadu National Park – beautiful Muirella campground.
+- Australian mosquitoes – There are around 300 species of mosquitoes found in Australia, and it seems like I’ve met all of them in person.
+So far, my worst encounter was definitely at Kakadu National Park‘s beautiful Muirella campground.

-- Flies – Outback pets.
-They follow us everywhere and in some places they sit in hundreds on our backs.
-They are very “friendly” and will get to our ears, eyes, and nose if you allow them.
-If someone doesn’t have at least one of them buzzing happily around, the rest of the family looks at that person in a really suspicious way.
+- Flies – These are the “‘Outback’s pets”‘.
+They follow us everywhere, and in some places, we carry them in hundreds on our backs.
+They are very “friendly” and will get to our ears, eyes, and nose if there is a chance.
+If someone doesn’t have at least one of them buzzing happily around, the rest of the family looks at that person suspiciously.

-- Midges – Tiny, bloodsucking flies found near ocean mangrove trees are around.
-I hate those suckers – so tiny that it is so hard to see them, they sneak to tents, and through the nets.
-I always have a strong allergic reaction, so outback camping in places where they exist is definitely not for me.
+- Midges – These are tiny, bloodsucking flies found near ocean mangrove trees.
+I hate those suckers – they’re so small that it’s hard to see them.
+They sneak into tents and through nets.
+I always have a strong allergic reaction, so outback camping in places where they exist is a big challenge for me.

-- Dingo – looks like a dog, but is not a dog.
-Can be dangerous when spotted in a pack.
-Don’t feed them, and keep an eye on small kids when dingo is closeby.
+- Dingo – The dingo looks like a dog but is not a domesticated dog.
+It can be dangerous when spotted in a pack.
+Please don’t feed them and keep an eye on small kids when dingoes are close by.

-- Crocs – There are two types of crocodiles in Australia, freshwater and saltwater (commonly they called salties).
-Freshies are small and timid, On the other hand salties are a completely different story – don’t come close, don’t shoot selfies with them, they are opportunists and machines designed to kill.
+- Crocodiles – There are two types of crocodiles in Australia: freshwater and saltwater (commonly called “salties”).
+Freshies are small and timid, but salties are a completely different story – do not come close, and do not take selfies with them.
+They are opportunistic and deadly machines.

-- Goannas – they are con artists, will get to locked ice boxes, jump from trees and access stuck up high stuff that looked safely stored.
-Keep small children and pets away
+- Goannas – They are con artists and will find a way to access locked ice boxes or jump from trees to reach items that look safely stored.
+Keep small children and pets away from them.

-- Kangaroos and wallabies – I love them, fluffy and beautiful, except Red Kangaroos – they are big and could be aggressive, I’m always wary around them
+- Kangaroos and wallabies – I love these fluffy and beautiful creatures, except for Red Kangaroos – they are be big and can be aggressive.
+I’m always wary around them.

-- “Drop bears“ – predatory version of koala, it can attack people by surprise that walk beneath them by dropping onto their heads from above… Seems legit, but fortunately it is not – that’s just a hoax designed to scare tourists.
-Koalas exist, but it’s very uncommon to spot them while camping.
+- “Drop bears“ – are a predatory version of koalas that supposedly attack people by dropping onto their heads from above when they walk beneath them.
+While this hoax may seem legit, it is not true – it is designed to scare tourists.
+While koalas do exist, it is very uncommon to spot them while camping.

 Basic outback camping equipment

-Below are basic equipment items when you are outback camping with tent:
+Below are basic equipment items when you are outback camping with a tent: